There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Next to be discussed on our list of the various beetles in North Carolina is the Squash Lady Beetle (Epilachna Borealis).

-These beetles are black with two yellow spots on their back and feed exclusively on plants that grow above ground.
+These black beetles have two yellow spots on their back and feed exclusively on plants that grow above ground.

 47. The Rhinoceros Beetle